justinyed/connect4_gameLogic_js/README.md

 ## Default Settings

-- Defult Board Size is $7 \times 6$.
+- Default Board Size is '7 X 6'.
-- Meaning the maximum amount of turns is $42$.
+- Meaning the maximum amount of turns is '42'.
-- Connect $4$ is the standard connection requirement.
+- Connect '4' is the standard connection requirement.